Articles

 7 Ways to Build Trust on a Portfolio Site

 by .
-April 22nd, 2021
+April 22nd, 2009

 1. About Us Page

 Clients will feel more comfortable working with you if they know a little bit more about you as a person or company.
-Let people get to know you instead of appearing as a foreign entity with no emotions or history.
+Let people get to know you instead of appearing as a distant entity with no emotions or history.
 You don’t have to tell them what you eat for breakfast, but let people know who you are, what you are about, and how your business can benefit them.

 portfolio-tips